Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The underscore _ can be omitted.
 The length for name and parameter is  currently limited to 20 characters each.

 Special kinematics are marked with syntax similar to a function call.
 Available kinematics are those listed in the table.
+After the special function call can be additional axes (e. g. to rotate the hotend).
 For some kinematics like Delta and 5-bar-parallel-Scara, additional parameters need to be set.
 This will be done with Parameter P, please see below.

 axisTypes is in the order of the chain.
 Only axes with actuators are added.
 The types of the passive hinges are defined by the kinematics.
 Example: 5 bar parallel three passive rotational hinges.
-Palletized one rotational hinge behind XYZ.
+Palletized has one rotational hinge behind XYZ.

 Hangprinter 5 axis, Polar 5 axis, Tripteron and Stewart-Gough will be added later if it makes sense.